antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 1. INTRODUCTION

 Timer.Coffee respects the privacy of its users and is committed to protecting it in all respects.
-This policy will explain how Coffee Timer uses the personal data we collect from you when you use our web application.
+This policy will explain how Timer.Coffee uses the data we collect from you when you use our web application.

 2. DATA COLLECTION AND USAGE

+Timer.Coffee collects minimal data to provide and improve our services.
+The data we collect includes:

+a.
+Supabase Users Data:

+    We use Supabase to handle anonymous user logins.
+The data collected includes:
+        ID
+        Instance ID
+        Last sign-in timestamp
+        Created at timestamp
+        Updated at timestamp
+    We do not collect personal identification information such as emails or phone numbers.

+b.
+OneSignal SDK Data:

+    We use OneSignal SDK for push notifications.
+The data collected includes:
+        First session time
+        Last session time
+        Session count
+        Total usage duration
+        Device OS
+        Device language
+        Timezone
+        Country
+        Push status
+        App version
+        Device model
+        Cellular carrier
+        IP address (excluding users in the EU and UK)

+c.
+App Usage Statistics:

+    We collect statistics to improve app functionality, including:
+        Brew statistics (recipe ID, amount of water used, brewing method, created at) Coffee beans data (roaster, name, origin, variety, tasting notes, processing method, region, cupping score)

+d.
+Tracking Script Data:

     The tracking script aggregates the following statistical information:

-    The day of the week (As in: Monday, Tuesday, ...)
+        The day of the week (e.g., Monday, Tuesday, etc.)
-    Your users device (As in Phone, Tablet or Computer) The date of the visit
+        Your device type (e.g., Phone, Tablet, or Computer) The date of the visit
-    From which other website a visit originated.
+        The referring website
-    The users browser (As in: Firefox, Chrome, Microsoft Edge, ...)
+        Your browser (e.g., Firefox, Chrome, Microsoft Edge, etc.)
-    The hour component of the current time in a day
-    A country mapped to the users IP address.
+        The hour component of the current time in a day Your country, mapped to your IP address
-    The users operating system (As in: Windows or Mac) Information on the users screen size
+        Your operating system (e.g., Windows or Mac) Information on your screen size
-    The users preferred language
+        Your preferred language
         Pages visited

 3. COOKIES